ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

 **Necessary & Recommended Components:**

-- A raspberry Pi 4 and a Pi 5 with at least 4 GB of memory (8 GB recommend for the Pi 5\)
+- A Raspberry Pi 4 and a Pi 5 with at least 4 GB of memory (8 GB recommend for the Pi 5\)
 - A Micro SD card with at least 64Gig
 - Especially if you are planning on using the larger Pi 5 as a development environment, an NVMe hat with an NVMe SSD drive is a great investment.
 - Power supplies for the Pi’s